-At the heart of the data model development, we focused on establishing a "region-finding-qualifier" triad.
-This approach contrasts with many Common Data Elements (CDEs), where the combination of region and finding represents an immutable data element.
-The rationale behind selecting the "region-finding-qualifier" triad approach was twofold.
-First, it allowed us to perform named entity recognition on the region, finding, and qualifier independently, which greatly facilitated the development of the NLP pipeline.
+The data model is the foundation for our approach to standardizing and structuring neuropathology reports.
+By data model, we refer to a representation of entities, their relationships, and allowed attributes.
+To design the data model, we focused on establishing a "region-finding-qualifier" triad (e.g. "Hippocampus-Neurofibrillary degeneration-Moderate").
+This approach contrasts with many Common Data Elements (CDEs), where predefined combinations of regions and findings are treated as fixed, single data elements with limited flexibility for expansion or modifications.
+In CDE systems, these fixed region-finding pairs typically include a degree or qualifier option but do not allow for the creation of new combinations beyond those predefined in the system.
+The rationale behind selecting the "region-finding-qualifier" triad approach was 2-fold.
+First, it allowed us to perform NER on the region, finding, and qualifier independently, which greatly facilitated the development of the NLP pipeline.
 Second, this approach enabled us to deal with a variety of report styles and older reports that might not capture brain features or findings according to modern standards.

 To ensure consistency and standardization, we utilized external ontologies and controlled vocabularies for the model attributes.
-These sources included the Allen Human Brain Atlas [9], Systematized Nomenclature of Medicine (SNOMED) [10], National Cancer Institute Thesaurus (NCIT) [11], Disease Ontology (DOID) [12], Medical Subject Headings (MeSH) [13], Federal Interagency Traumatic Brain Injury Research (FITBIR) CDEs [14], and National Alzheimer's Coordinating Center (NACC) CDEs [15].
+These sources included the Allen Human Brain Atlas (AHBA) [9], Systematized Nomenclature of Medicine (SNOMED) [10], National Cancer Institute Thesaurus (NCIT) [11], Disease Ontology (DOID) [12], Medical Subject Headings (MeSH) [13], Federal Interagency Traumatic Brain Injury Research (FITBIR) CDEs [14], and National Alzheimer's Coordinating Center (NACC) CDEs [15].